JNRCHAYAN/Jarvis_Virtual_Assistant/readme.txt

 2. Then install this pip  - pip install setuptools
 3. Then install this pip  - pip install webbrowser         or    pip install pycopy-webbrowser

 4. Then install this pip - pip install pyttsx3
-pip list
+5. pip list
+6. Then install this pip - pip install PocketSphinx